 But there are significant problems when editing cells with CRISPR/Cas9 such as its tendency to produce off-target mutations.
 The inaccuracy of CRISPR poses further issues downstream and can compromise the utility of cell lines.
 Additional disadvantages of these cells are that they are not in the bioprocessor’s proprietary cell lines and high upfront costs and royalty fees may be associated with the CRISPR patents and the background cell material.

 Anything produced with CRISPR can be subject to these additional fees and downstream royalties even on the therapeutic products.
 The royalties in particular are difficult for biotechnology companies and CDMO’s alike.
 Thus, cells like those developed by the ATCC can become costly because they were edited using CRISPR/Cas9.
 So if one wishes to use these cell lines commercially, they must get a separate license from the patent holders, which in turn will likely include difficult financial and royalty terms.
 Fortunately, a verified alternative is now available.

 The Cas-CLOVER system exhibits high specificity and efficiency, and has enormous advantages and financial freedom over the limitations of CRISPR/Cas9.
 Cas-CLOVER has virtually undetectable off-target activity.
 It is a highly advanced genome editing technology that has the ability for precise cutting, and that’s why it is rapidly becoming the prevalent system for cell line development as well as genome editing for synthetic biotechnology and agriculture.
 Companies can even use their own cells to edit genes with Cas-CLOVER for a more economically viable strategy earning a much better return on investment.

 To learn more about how Demeetra can help accelerate your gene editing research with our toolkit, click here.
-If you’d like to discuss licensing and forming a partnership, fill out the form and we’ll get back to you right away.
+If you’d like to discuss licensing and forming a partnership, reach out to us and we’ll get back to you right away.